The following Winch Guide can also be seen in your Owner's Manual.

 Winch Cable Care

 For your safety, always replace Polaris winch parts (including the cable) with genuine Polaris replacement parts available at your authorized Polaris Dealer.
+Synthetic winch cables are 50 feet long.
+Warning: Use of worn or damaged cable could lead to sudden failure and severe injury.

 1. Always inspect your winch before each use.
 Inspect for worn or loose parts including mounting hardware.
 Never use the winch if any part needs repair or replacement.